bencroskery/Docker-Moodle/README.md

 * to pull the latest Moodle from git add `-e INSTALL=true`
 * run `docker exec my-moodle pullMoodle.sh` once the server has started to wipe the docroot and pull the latest Moodle
 * consider linking the docroot to a local folder using `-v \local\folder:\var\www\html`
+* change the Oracle DB password using `docker exec a-oracle ./setPassword.sh password`
+* SSH into any of the machines using `docker exec -it my-moodle /bin/bash`

 Examples below: